 Redis Labs Packaged Modules

-There are three modules Redis Labs has developed, certified, and packaged for use with Redis Enterprise Software (RS) clusters.
-They are:
+Redis Labs develops, certifies, and packages modules for use with Redis Enterprise Software (RS) clusters.
+The available modules are:

 - RediSearch Enterprise

 Enterprise modules are pre-installed with RS.